mreza-rezaei/LSTM-models-for-position-estimations/README.md

 # LSTM-models-for-position-estimations

-## A LSTM for 2D position estimatin
+## A LSTM for 1D position Y estimatin

 ### import packages
 1- `matplotlip ` for drwaing results